 left to their own devices is a triptych which rewires sound and movement, flipping the tropes of a dancer moving to music.
 These three pieces use installation, interactivity, and improvisation, through uncanny devices that rethink conventional sound/music partnering.
-Each piece—Hypnagogia, Barrel Roll, and Terpsitone—uses a small contraption that creates movement while also surveilling it.
+Each piece—Hypnagogia, Barrel Roll, and Heterodyne—uses a small contraption that creates movement while also surveilling it.
 The music is generative, created on the spot by bespoke software and microelectronics.
 Parts of each piece have been presented at the Tanzhaus Zürich, The Brick Theater in NYC, and Bennington College.

 These pieces are modular and configurable, inviting collaborators from solo performers to large groups, and adapt to installation in museums, stages, or alternative spaces.
 The suite of three pieces provides an evening-length show, or an exhibition adapted to the space at hand, and the technologies are compact and portable.
 Each piece creates its own metaphorical space, meditating on ideas ranging from aging to surveillance, from stasis to echolalia.